schroeds20055/Algorithmic_Trading/README.md

 #### Create an Evaluation Report

 In the previous sections, you updated your `README.md` file with your conclusions.
 To accomplish this section, you need to add a summary evaluation report at the end of the `README.md` file.
 For this report, express your final conclusions and analysis.
 Support your findings by using the PNG images that you created.

+## Evaluation Report

+#### In the predictions_df I used classification_report from sklearn.metrics.

+1. From reviewing the Actual Returns from the Strategy Returns, they follow pretty closely through mid 2018 but has less of a spread than the LogisticRegression model.

+#### In the new_predictions_df I used LogisticRegression from sklearn.linear_model

+1. From reviewing the Actual Returns from the Strategy Returns, they follow pretty exact through the first half of 2017 then has a larger spread than the classification_report model.